uwcip/pypi/README.md

 This repository is a combination of two parts:

 1. It is a PyPi repository for the Center for an Informed Public.
-2. It is a project that can be used to generate your own repositories.
+2. It is a project that can be used to generate your PyPi repository using GitHub pages.

-How is this different than other static pypi generators?
-This one takes a list of GitHub repositories, uses the GitHub API to get a list of releases, and then makes a page that works well with GitHub Pages.
+How is this different from other static pypi generators?
+This one takes a list of GitHub repositories, uses the GitHub API to get a list of releases for those repositories, and then makes static pages that deploy well with GitHub Pages.

-## Generating static files!
+## Generating static files

-First, create a file that will contain a list of all of the repositories that you have.
+First, create a file that will contain the list of all of the repositories that want to poll for new releases.
 It might look like this:

     uwcip/ciptools

-In this example we have exactly one repository called "ciptools" and it is under the "uwcip" owner.
+In the above example we have exactly one repository called `ciptools` and it is under the `uwcip` owner.

-You can then invoke the script:
+Then you will invoke the script:

     $ echo $GITHUB_TOKEN | ghpypi --output docs --repositories repositories --title "CIP PyPi" --token-stdin

-The built index will now be in `docs` and you can use GitHub Pages to share the `docs` directory.
+The newly built static index can noe be found under `docs` and you can use GitHub Pages to share the `docs` directory.

-## Automatically generating static files!
+## Automatically generating static files

 You might want to put this into some sort of cron job to rebuild on a regular basis.
-We can use GitHub Actions to accomplish that!
-Create an actions file that looks like this:
+We can use GitHub Actions to accomplish that.
+Create an actions workflow file that looks like this:

 ```yaml
 name: Generate Index